-As there are no existing facilities at the proposed Commercial LPOE site, there would be no impacts to facilities during construction.
-International Avenue may experience short-term, moderate impacts during construction from vehicle and equipment access.
-Refer to Chapter 4 for a discuss of impacts to James Ranch Road.
+The segment of International Avenue within the proposed Commercial LPOE site would be permanently closed to the general public but limited access would be maintained for the U.S. Border Patrol.
+The roadway in and around the project area would experience short-term, moderate impacts during construction from site preparation and vehicle and equipment access to the proposed Commercial LPOE site.
+Refer to Chapter 4 for a discuss of impacts from construction of a new connector road/James Ranch Road by ADOT.

 Under Alternative 1, there would be overall negligible impacts on utilities providers from construction-related activities.
-Under a separate action, the City of Douglas is planning to drill a groundwater well to support construction of the Commercial LPOE, as well as other planned development in the area.
+Under a separate action, the City of Douglas constructed a temporary groundwater well to support construction of the Commercial LPOE, as well as other planned development in the area.
 Therefore, there would be negligible impacts to water utility providers.
 Refer to Section 3.6, Water Resources and Chapter 4, Cumulative Impacts for a discussion on groundwater impacts.
 There would be a short-term and negligible increase in demand for wastewater services during construction from hauling of portable toilets and other wastewater generated offsite.